-The New England District Color Guard salutes the official party while posting the colors during the Change of Command ceremony.
+The New England District Color Guard salutes the official party while posting the colors during the Change of Command.

-for attending and hope he would see them again.
+He concluded by thanking everyone again for attending and hoped he would see them again.

-Col. Conde thanked Col. Barron, Lt.
+In his first remarks as Commander, Col. Conde thanked Col. Barron, Lt.
 Col. Herlihy, and the New England District Team for the warm welcome he received when he arrived at the District.

-He thanked Col. Barron for his many years of service.
+The new District Commander thanked Col. Barron for his many years of service.
 Col. Conde expressed gratitude for Maj.
 Gen. Savre traveling to the District to preside over the ceremony.
 "It's great to see you again and for you to be able to come back for the ceremony," he said.